Best Healthier Beef Lasagna Recipe: Diabetic Friendly Cooking With Whole Wheat Pasta

 9. Use tongs to carefully lift the strips of pasta and line them side by side in the baking pan.
 Avoid tearing them.

-Now for the Layers
+Now for the layers of the beef lasagna

 10. On top of that 1st layer of pasta, spread some of the ricotta cheese mixture evenly until the pasta is fully covered.